 Fodor's Expert Review Palau de la Generalitat

 On the left side of the Plaza de la Virgen, fronted by orange trees and box hedges, is this elegant facade.
 The Gothic building was once the home of the Cortes Valencianas (Valencian Parliament), until it was suppressed by Felipe V for supporting the losing side during the 1700–14 War of the Spanish Succession.
 The two salones (reception rooms) in the older of the two towers have superb woodwork on the ceilings.
-Don't miss the Salon de los Reyes, a long corridor lined with portraits of Valencia's kings through the ages; call in advance for permission to enter it.
+Don't miss the Salon de los Reyes, a long corridor lined with portraits of Valencia's kings through the ages; 30-minute weekday guided tours (required) are available by calling or emailing ( firstname.lastname@example.org) in advance.